 About the Safer Neighbourhoods Partnership

 The Community Safety Partnership (CSP) for North Lincolnshire is known as the Safer Neighbourhoods Partnership.
-It was established as the law requires to ensure that responsible authorities and partners work collaboratively together to tackle crime and disorder, improve community safety and reduce the harm caused by alcohol and illegal drug use.
-The Safer neighbourhoods Partnership also works closely with the emergency services, local authorities, public, private, and voluntary sector
+It was established as the law requires us to ensure that responsible authorities and partners work collaboratively together to tackle crime and disorder, improve community safety and reduce the harm caused by alcohol and illegal drug use.
+The Safer Neighbourhoods Partnership also works closely with the emergency services, local authorities, public, private, and voluntary sector

 The role of Safer Neighbourhoods is to provide a link between agencies and work together to reduce crime, disorder and substance misuse.
 We commission drug and alcohol treatment services, coordinate multi-agency crime reduction projects.
 We support work done to reduce domestic abuse, we operate an antisocial behaviour project team and we manage the partnership’s crime reduction and drug/alcohol treatment budgets.

 We also work closely with Neighbourhood Action Teams (NAT) which are chaired by the local Councillor and is attended by both partners and local people to help to identify local problems and help find local solutions.